FuckBrains/A2T_converter/README.md

 Note that the software is currently only applicable to audio data in the English language.
 Transcribing foreign language data with this API can cause wrong and unintentional transcriptions.

+## Type handling

+The audio converters 'audio_2_text_sm' and 'audio_2_text_la' currently need '.wav' files as a prerequesite.
+Necessary proprocessings and typecastings can be done here: https://online-audio-converter.com/
+The YouTube-to-Text converter 'youtube_2_text' can process any input without the necessity of typecasting.

 ## Controls

 The program is very intuitive.
 Just follow the command line instructions and you'll be fine.